 - Hokkaido Snow crab claws – Awesome!

 Marinated sea food options, shrimp, octopus, seaweed, etc.

-Seared foie gras was cooked while you wait.
-Port sauce and crostini.
+Seared foie gras was cooked while you wait previously.
 This was truly top notch thinly sliced Foie Gras better than most restaurants.
-We probably ate $60 worth of Foie Gras alone.
 Towards the early afternoon, the area got pretty smoky from all the cooking.
 They changed this in 2018, requiring you to order the foie gras.
 The foie was ugly but still worth eating.
 (Hint: It isn’t even on the menu!)

 Lots of prepared hot foods including seafood, Chinese foods, vegetables, two soups, bangers and mash, and some classic breakfast items.

 Beautiful Sushi and Sashimi made with very fresh ingredients.
 Silky smooth tuna that melts in your mouth.
 No frozen buffet fish here.

 Bread, Pastry, and Cereal station did not get much play with all the other goodies.